RoundBearChoi/CPP_FightingGame_2/README.md

 <br>

-Make sure to add path for the packages.
+- Add path for the packages
 <br>

 ![system_path](screenshots/system_path_new.png)